 I am a qualified psychotherapist and counsellor.
-I have experience of working with people with a broad range of issues including anxiety and stress, low self-esteem and self-confidence, grief and loss, relationship problems, depression, career changes, and the effects of past abuse and trauma.
+I have experience of working with people with a broad range of issues including anxiety, depression, stress, low self-esteem and self-confidence, anxiety and panic attacks, grief and loss, relationship problems, depression, career changes, and the effects of past abuse and trauma.

 How can I help you?

 I believe that therapy is a collaborative process that can help people to understand and make sense of their own histories and the person that they are.

 I provide a warm, empathic and non-judgmental environment for my clients to help explore their thoughts and feelings, make sense of conflicting emotions and behaviours, gain a deeper understanding of themselves and reach their true potential.
 I believe in the uniqueness of the counselling relationship and the potential to tap into an individual’s inherent strengths for making their own choices in life.

 How do I work?

 I have an integrative approach to psychotherapy, which means I have several ways of working with clients according to the client’s needs.
 For example, using psychodynamic approach which pays attention to past experiences that may have a negative influence on present life, as well as humanistic approach which focuses on here and now.